Full FRENCH WAY by Bike

 Enter the Medieval Town through the Puerta del Camino and reach the Plaza del Obradoiro, the main Square of the Cathedral, where you will find the Portico de la Gloria and the most impressive view of the Cathedral.
 Congratulations, you have made it to Santiago de Compostela, the resting place of the Apostle Saint James.

 Breath in and truly live this moment, do whatever feels right.
-You still have a few things to do today - check in to your 4* hotel, get your pilgrim certificate, attend pilgrim mass, and marvel at the architecture of our beloved City.
+You still have a few things to do today, after you check-in at your hotel just a couple minutes walk away - return the ebikes to our provider in the city center, get your pilgrim certificate, attend Pilgrim Mass & marvel at the architecture of our beloved City.

 day 19 - Start of your next adventure